Related Items Go Here

 You’ll probably rock it even more!

 Exactly!
 And I think that’s what really pushed me.
 I was a big performer at school.
 I was in a school that was mostly Muslim people and it was all girls so there were still girls that would come up to me and be like “You know that music’s haram [forbidden].
 Why are you playing music?”
-That shit affected me in the beginning but the more I heard positive stuff – Muslim girls telling me that I made them feel seen… That’s when everything for me changed.
+That shit affected me in the beginning but the more I heard positive stuff – Muslim girls telling me that I make them feel seen… That’s when everything for me changed.
 Obviously getting a bigger platform like TikTok, I knew the response was going to be mixed.
 And to be honest, when I first started TikTok, it wasn’t bad at all.
 The beginning was just pure love.
 Now there’s people that are going “Sister, you’re going to hell” or “The shaytaan [devil] is confused.”

 Oh my god.